Migraine Treatments: Diagnosis and Reducing Pain Steps

 How to stop a migraine?

-How to cure migraine permanently?
+How to cure migraines permanently?

-How to help a migraine?
+How to help with a migraine?

 How to treat a migraine?

-How to relieve migraine?
+How to relieve a migraine?

 How do you get rid of a migraine headache?